jpedrodias/MicroPython/README.md

 # MicroPython
-Some tools to help when using MicroPython
+Some tools to help when using MicroPython (tested on wemos d1 mini - esp8266)

 <ul>
   <li>how to use wlan manager</li>